 QR Codes Are Easy to Deploy and Use

 Apps are notoriously hard to build and maintain, so it may not be a surprise that QR codes are often better.
 But even without that frame of reference, QR codes are downright easy to create, distribute, and use.
+Try a QR code test to see for yourself.

 Let’s use digital menus again as an example.
 If you’re using a service that creates secure, dynamic QR codes for you, there’s really not much for you to do.
 And, full disclosure, we have a popular QR-based digital menu that restaurants and hotels depend on.
 All you’ll do is upload a spreadsheet of your menu information into an online tool.
 Then you’ll click a button.
 Congratulations, you’ll have just created a QR code that you can print out, stick, or place anywhere.